Azure/TypeEdge/README.md

   <img width="80%" height="100%" src="images/Anomaly.png" style="max-width:600px">
 </p>

->Note: It's interesting to observe the impact that this spike has on the frequency spectrum.
+>Note: It's interesting to observe the impact this spike has on the frequency spectrum.
+The discrepancy of the theoretical and the computational results is apparent.
+This happens because this implementation is an FFT over discrete sampled data, rather than actual Fourier transformation on a theoretical input and for an infinite time scale.